-15 Best Infrastructure Stocks for Biden's American Jobs Plan
+14 Best Infrastructure Stocks for Biden's Big Building Spend

-With the $1.9 trillion COVID relief bill done, President Joe Biden's administration has shifted to its next major priority: the much-anticipated "American Jobs Plan" – a potential booster shot to infrastructure stocks of all shapes and sizes.
+President Joe Biden's administration has spent months on one of its highest priorities: the much-anticipated "American Jobs Plan" – a potential booster shot to infrastructure stocks of all shapes and sizes.

-Biden's $2.25 trillion infrastructure proposal would be the biggest public works program in decades.
+Biden's original $2.25 trillion infrastructure proposal would have been the biggest public works program in decades.
 In the president's own words, it would be "unlike anything we have seen or done since we built the interstate highway system and the space race."
 However, large portions of the proposed bill faced significant hurdles in Congress.
 For example, there were sections that addressed improvements to the home healthcare system and called for the creation of jobs at "prevailing wages in safe and healthy workspaces" that critics said had little to do with what we might normally consider infrastructure.

-But overall, infrastructure spending is generally popular with voters.
-And frankly, hatred of potholes and traffic gridlock seems to be one of the only things Republicans and Democrats can agree on.
+That said, infrastructure spending is generally popular with voters.
+Hatred of potholes and gridlock seem to be one of the few areas of agreement between Republicans and Democrats.

 "Maintaining America's place as the world's premier economy isn't something that just happens," says Chase Robertson of Houston-based RIA Robertson Wealth Management.
 "It requires investment.
 Most of that investment comes from the private sector, but certain things – particularly roads, bridges and shared infrastructure – tends to be funded by the government.
 And the new administration has made it very clear that this is a major priority."

-Today, we're going to look at 15 of the best infrastructure stocks that should benefit from a potential spending surge from Washington.
-This includes many names you'd typically associate with traditional infrastructure, as well as several unorthodox picks that this bill could nonetheless bolster.
+Today, we're going to look at 14 of the best infrastructure stocks that should benefit from a spending surge from Washington.
+This includes many names you'd typically associate with traditional infrastructure, as well as several unorthodox picks that a bill could bolster nonetheless.
 Just be cautious: If an infrastructure plan fails to materialize, many of these stocks could slump in response.

-If you expect to see a lot of roads paved or repaired in the coming years, then it only makes sense to own Vulcan Materials (VMC, $172.64).
-It's America's largest producer of construction aggregates, which includes things like crushed stone, sand and gravel, and a major producer of asphalt and cement.
+If you expect to see a lot of roads paved or repaired in the coming years, then it makes sense to own Vulcan Materials (VMC, $170.33).
+It's America's largest producer of construction aggregates, which includes things like crushed stone, sand and gravel.
+It's also a major producer of asphalt and cement.
 Aggregates make up 76% of the company's revenues and 91% of its gross profit.

 The Biden administration has shown a preference for "buying American," and this should suit infrastructure stocks such as Birmingham, Alabama-based Vulcan Materials just fine.
 It's as American as apple pie, with more than 360 aggregates facilities scattered across the country.
-The company has been in business for 64 years and is considered the leader in this space.
+The company has been in business for 64 years and is considered the leader in the industry.

-If you believe the American Jobs Plan will see the light of day, VMC is a first-to-mind choice.
+If you believe the Bipartisan Infrastructure Framework will see the light of day, VMC is an obvious choice.

 Martin Marietta Materials